 Building Circularity - Materials recovered

-In this section of the results page you will be able to see your recovered materials, and how much of these materials are either virgin materials, materials that are renewable, recycled or reused materials.
+In this section of the results page you will be able to see your recovered materials, and how much of these materials are either virgin materials, or materials that are renewable, recycled, or reused materials.
 The amounts represented here come from the percentages that are given to each section in the building material query.
-If you press the 'details' section, you will be able to see e.g. exactly which construction materials contribute to the virgin, renewable, recycled or reused tons of materials.
+If you press the 'details' section, you will be able to see e.g. exactly which construction materials contribute to the virgin, renewable, recycled, or reused tons of materials.

 Building Circularity - Materials returned